Portugal minister says Spain requiring COVID-19 test at border 'a mistake'

-LISBON, June 7 (Reuters) - Portugal’s foreign minister said Spain’s decision to require a negative COVID-19 test for people crossing the border must have been an error, Lusa news agency reported on Monday.
+LISBON (Reuters) -Portugal’s foreign minister said Spain’s decision to require a negative COVID-19 test for people crossing the border must have been an error, Lusa news agency reported on Monday.

 Portugal had asked Spanish authorities for clarification on “what could only have been a mistake”, Portugal’s foreign minister Augusto Santos Silva said.